radiant-maxar/geoint-deps/README.md

 ```
 export DOCKER_BUILDKIT=1
+export MAKEFILES=Makefile.el9
 make FileGDBAPI
 ```

-Or go big and create RPMs for GDAL and friends with:
+Or go big and create RPMs for all applications with:

 ```
 export DOCKER_BUILDKIT=1
+export MAKEFILES=Makefile.el9
-make gdal
+make all-rpms
 ```

 This will consume a lot of CPU and I/O!